 Perhaps unsurprisingly, all these fees make international wire transfers a tough prospect for profit-minded businesses.
 In fact, 49% of businesses report being frustrated by the cost and hassle of collecting international payments.
 While you can’t avoid these fees entirely, there are many ways to cut down on the cost of international bank transfers.

 One of the best ways to avoid wire transfer fees is by accepting payments in your local currency.
 For example, GoCardless allows businesses to collect recurring payments from over 30 countries from a single bank account and use local accounts to keep payments in the original currency.
 Another hassle associated with intermediary bank fees is the fact that they can vary so widely.
-With GoCardless, fees are kept transparent at the real FX rate.
-You’ll pay a flat 2% plus $0.25 per transaction, without any additional hidden charges.
+With GoCardless, fees are kept transparent at the real FX rate, plus transaction fees are competitive and there is no hidden pricing.
 Save on the cost of international payments by using GoCardless to collect payment at the real exchange rate.

 We can help